IMPORTANT: PATIENT PORTAL CHANGE

 Controlled substance Policy (Most ADHD meds)

-Dr. McCarthy requires that all patients who are prescribed controlled substances (most ADHD meds) understand these federal guidelines and agree to the following policy:
+All patients who are prescribed controlled substances (most ADHD meds) must agree to the following policy, which is based on federal law:

 Controlled substances medication cannot be “called in” from anywhere at any time